BigPolarBear1/factorization/README.md

 Update: Quickly added a sieve interval to make the PoC a little less crappy.
 If you run the above command, using a factor base of 10_000 primes (that is 10_000 primes, not primes up to 10_000.. important distinction), it will succeed at around 3000 B-smooths.
 Which is less then half.
 Now the thing is... we can precompute numbers that factor over a small factor base within a certain range.. and then only check roots of a certain bitlength that we know will end up inside or near that range.
 That's how you factorize!
 People would have known I was right.
 Yet my life has been reduced to literally living like a fcking cockroach.
 I'm not sure what slander and lies they will weaponize against me when this finally gets out...
 I guess they are hoping by that time I'm dead and unable to speak for the truth.

+Update: Shit day today.
+This heatwave is killing me.
+And I'm living in this tiny room that somehow seems to trap all the heat.
+Can hardly sleep.
+Let me try and implement some rudimentary pre-sieving tomorrow.
+And since this would be independent of N, these results can also be saved to disk and re-used.
+First I'll add the modulus to the root, so the root is always a specific bitsize.. whose optimal quadratic coefficient to generate the smallest possible polynomial value is always going to be inside or near the pre-sieved range.
+So I'll implement that logic first.. and then add some pre-sieving logic... easy enough.

 #### To run from folder "Coefficient_Sieve" (For use with the paper):</br></br>
 To build: python3 setup.py build_ext --inplace</br>
 To run:  python3 run_qs.py -keysize 40 -base 50 -debug 1 -lin_size 10_000 -quad_size 100</br>